BrandonLundt/blog/UniversalDashboard.md

 }
 Start-UDDashboard -Content $Dashboard -Port 4242
 ```
-Admittedly, our formatting is comically better.
+Admittedly, our formatting is comically better, I wouldn't actually recommend using it unless you are a comic sans kind of person.
 If you have written any sort of webpage before the terms "BorderColor","BorderWidth","BackgroundColor",etc... should all be familiar concepts.
-Last important note is most of the commands we have seen so far have a "color" parameter set.
+Lastly, this is static output, it runs once.
+Fortunately, universal dashboard provides a refreh mechanism in the way of -AutoRefresh, or -RefreshInterval where RefreshInterval is specified in seconds.